-We recommend this quality because it includes both a Type G and Type C adapter.
+We recommend this quality adapter because it includes both a Type G and Type C plugs.
 Although it’s compact, it’s compatible in over 100 countries around the world, so you can use it to reliably charge your personal electronics on your future travels as well.

 Do I need a voltage converter for Singapore?

 Whether you’ll need a US to Singapore voltage converter depends on what type of electric devices you plan to bring.
 Even though the US’s voltage is lower, most American-made electronics (including phones and laptops) are compatible with Singapore’s 230V grid.
 However, common exceptions are hair dryers, curling irons, and electric razors, which are typically only rated to around 120V.
 If you plug any of them into the wall in Singapore without a converter, it will destroy the device and could shock you or start a fire.If you plan to travel abroad frequently, you could also order new appliances that are rated to 220V-240V, which you’ll be able to use anywhere in the world.